How to find your VAT certificate online in 3 easy steps

 Key takeaways

-• Access your VAT certificate instantly through your HMRC online account by logging into your Government Gateway account and selecting "View your VAT certificate" under the "Manage your VAT" section.
+- Access your VAT certificate instantly through your HMRC online account by logging into your Government Gateway account, selecting 'View your VAT account', then clicking 'View your VAT certificate' to download or print it.

-• Register for VAT when your taxable turnover exceeds £90,000 in the last 12 months or when you expect to exceed £85,000 in the next 30 days, though you can voluntarily register below these thresholds to reclaim VAT on business expenses.
+- Register for VAT when your taxable turnover exceeds £90,000 in the last 12 months or you expect to exceed this threshold in the next 30 days, as registration becomes mandatory at this point.

 What is a VAT certificate?

 A VAT certificate is your official proof of VAT registration issued by HMRC.
-It contains essential business information you'll need for invoicing and supplier relationships.
+You'll need it for invoicing customers and working with suppliers.

 Your certificate includes:

-• VAT registration number: Required on all VAT invoices (your business's unique VAT number)
+- VAT registration number: your unique identifier, required on all VAT invoices

-HMRC aims to send your certificate within 30 working days of registration, but it often takes up to 40 working days.
+HMRC aims to send your certificate within 30 working days of registration.
+However, according to the Institute of Chartered Accountants in England and Wales (ICAEW), applications are generally taking around 40 working days to process.

 Why do you need a VAT certificate?